Monaghan: Local government

 Local issues are dealt with by the Monaghan Municipal Council which elects six members, all of which are elected as members of Monaghan County Council.
-The town forms part of the Monaghan ward for local elections for elections to Monaghan County Council and part of the Cavan–Monaghan constituency for elections to Dáil Éireann.
+The town forms part of the local electoral area of Monaghan for elections to Monaghan County Council and part of the Dáil constituency of Cavan–Monaghan.
 Monaghan Town Hall is a former bank branch dating from around 1880.

 The largest party on the municipal council is Sinn Féin, which holds two of six seats.
 Fine Gael and Fianna Fáil each hold one seat and there are two independent members.

 Town layout and architecture

 The centre of the town is made up of four interconnecting squares: Market Square (or Street), Church Square, The Diamond and Old Cross Square.